xLightsSequencer/xLights/README.txt

    -- bug (dkulp) Find a solution to some crashing in release builds -- bug (dkulp) Remove model properties dialog and model list dialog -- bug (dkulp) Fix crash in editing groups
-   -- enh (keithsw) Add writing of FPP universes file when saving networks -- bug (keithsw) Fix logging on windows ... log file is named xlights_l4cpp.log
+   -- enh (keith) Add writing of FPP universes file when saving networks -- bug (keith) Fix logging on windows ... log file is named xlights_l4cpp.log
          found typically in c:\users\<user>\AppData\Roaming 2016.17  Apr 3, 2016
-   -- enh (keithsw) Add writing of FPP universes file when saving networks -- bug (keithsw) Fix logging on windows ... log file is named xlights_l4cpp.log
+   -- enh (keith) Add writing of FPP universes file when saving networks -- bug (keith) Fix logging on windows ... log file is named xlights_l4cpp.log
           found typically in c:\users\<user>\AppData\Roaming -- bug (dkulp) Fix text effect on Windows
    -- bug (dkulp) Fix single lines that are 1 channel/string with multiple lights -- bug (dkulp) Fix circle radius
-   -- bug (keithsw) Add true cancel when mis-loading a sequence when in wrong folder ...
+   -- bug (keith) Add true cancel when mis-loading a sequence when in wrong folder ...
                  what it actually does is just delete all models that dont exist ... you should then not save the sequence.
    -- enh (sean) Added "bin/xlights.windows.properties" to installation script per Keith's request